sumurthy/tsspec/markdown/sp-application-base.api/class/dispose-placeholder.md

 ### Remarks

-This method can be called to immediately dispose the attachedDiv; otherwise, it will be disposed by the application when the placeholder is disposed.
-Calling dispose() invokes the IPlaceholderAttachOptions.onDispose() callback, removes the attachedDiv from the DOM, and assigns attachedDiv to undefined.
+This method can be called to immediately dispose the attached DOM element.
+Otherwise, it will be disposed by the application when the placeholder is disposed.
+Calling dispose() invokes the IPlaceholderAttachOptions.onDispose() callback, removes the attached DOM element from the DOM, and assigns DOM element to undefined.